ArthurHlt/libreboard-cf/Contributing.md

 there is no team for your language, contact us by email or with github issues and we will create a new one.

+New strings to translate appear automatically on Transifex after the english version has been pushed on LibreBoard master branch.
+It may take a few hours before appearing in the Transifex interface.
+We pull all translations from Transifex before every new LibreBoard release.

 ## Installation

 ## install nodejs on Ubuntu